Dreaming381/TextMeshDOTS/README.md

 no matching font variant for the defined properties can be found, TextMeshDOTS falls back to the font family, and is able to simulate bold and italic.
-In case a font does not contain a user provided unicode character or emoji, TextMeshDOTS is (for performance reasons) currently not searching for a fall back font that does contain the desired character - so be sure a the selected font contains the characters or emoji you need.
+In case a font does not contain a user provided unicode character or emoji, TextMeshDOTS is (for performance reasons) currently not searching for a fall back font that does contain the desired character - so be sure the selected font contains the characters or emoji you need.
 ![plot](./FontSelection.png)

 <b>Rich Text:</b> TextMeshDOTS supports many rich text tags like [TextMeshPro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/RichText.html)